 Merge conflicts will only happen when multiple changes have been made to the same XML tag in the same file.

-If those changes are identical, Gearset will automatically resolve the merge conflict.
-Some changes to the same XML tag will be different, but result in the same behaviour in a Salesforce org.
-When this happens, Gearset will automatically resolve the merge conflict.
+When some of the changes within the same XML tag are conflicting, but result in the same behaviour in a Salesforce org, Gearset will automatically resolve that merge conflict.

 Gearset's approach to merge conflicts means that: